We have arrived to the 3rd and final step of my Inflammation Controlling Plan.

 I have had incredible success working with the following boosters as part of a holistic protocol.
 This is probably the most important part.
 In order for true healing and recovery to happen you must approach inflammation holistically.
 All the pieces work together to get to the root of the problem and literally heal inflammation from the inside out.

-My favorite anti-inflammatory spices include Turmeric, Ginger, Chili Pepper/Cayenne, and Cinnamon.
-All four of these healing remedies have actual research behind them supporting their ability to lower inflammation and in the case of chili pepper and cayenne actually block pain receptors.
+All four of these healing remedies have research supporting their ability to lower inflammation and in the case of chili pepper and cayenne actually block pain receptors.

 As a first step, start including all four of these spices within your diet.
-Here are some of my favorite ways to cook with these spices:
+Here are some of my favorite ways to use these spices:

 - Add fresh or ground ginger, turmeric, &/or ground cinnamon to your daily smoothie.